laurentlb/awesome-starlark/README.md

    simplifies script execution, provides data conversion, and offers useful Starlark libraries and extensions.
 *  [Starlight](https://github.com/starlight-go/starlight) is a wrapper around the Starlark interpreter in Go.
+*  [Startype](https://github.com/vladimirvivien/startype) is a library that
+   implements two-way conversion between Starlark in Go API types and regular Go types.

 ## IDEs